IBM/maximo-labs/MkDocs/apm_8.7/docs/utilities_anomaly_detection.md

 In this exercise you will use Watson Studio and Health and Predict - Utilities to:

-2. [Upload the and Run the Anomaly Detection Notebooks](#AD_notebook) using a template to Train and Display an Anomaly Detection Model
+2. [Upload the and Run the Anomaly Detection Notebook](#AD_notebook) using a template to Train and Display an Anomaly Detection Model
 3. [Confirm](#confirm_upload) the Data Has been uploaded for your assets

 !!! note